Lac du Bonnet RCMP Traffic Stop Results in Cocaine, Cannabis Find

-A traffic stop on Hwy.
-11 resulted in a drug bust last week.
+A traffic stop on Highway 11 in Manitoba resulted in a drug bust last week.

 Lac Du Bonnet RCMP stopped a vehicle on the highway at about 11:45 p.m. last Tuesday.
 RCMP said the vehicle was stopped “as part of an ongoing investigation.”